: Intelligent Traffic Offload

 Additionally, you can use Intelligent Traffic Offload for NAT (IPv4).
 The same previous limitation, which required you to deploy the VM-Series firewall in virtual wire mode, is now removed in this release, allowing you to deploy the firewall with an ITO subscription using NAT for perimeter security.
 Now you can deploy your ITO subscription in Layer 3 mode that supports NAT for IPv4, which provides robust security features that prevent end-user devices from being exposed to outside threats.

-NAT support extends to NAT44 and DIPP in for both deployments with Intelligent Traffic Offload (DPU-based) and software cut-through for traffic inspection.
+NAT support extends to NAT44 and DIPP for both deployments with Intelligent Traffic Offload (DPU-based) and software cut-through for traffic inspection.

 The new layer 3 mode really expands your capability of taking advantage of security within your data centers, relying on firewalls to both switch and route traffic to network domains.